 WHY IS CONTACT LENS CARE IMPORTANT?

-Contact lenses are available over the counter and thus contact lens care becomes very important.
-The types include daily disposable lenses, two weekly, and monthly disposable.
-This has led to a certain casual attitude when it comes to wearing contact lenses.
-It’s natural for that to happen but that does not make it right.
+Contact lenses are available over the counter, and thus contact lens care becomes very important.
+The types include daily disposable lenses, two weekly and monthly disposable.
+Easy availability has led to a casual attitude when wearing contact lenses.
+It’s natural for that to happen, but that does not make it right.

-Contact lenses actually sit on the front surface of the eye i.e. on the cornea.
-In other words, you are inserting something in your eye, and thus if you don’t take care of that thing, your eyes may be harmed.
+Contact lenses sit on the eye's front surface, i.e. on the cornea.
+In other words, you are inserting something in your eye, and thus if you don’t take care of that thing, you may harm your eyes.

-The most common thing we as eye care professionals, worry about is eye infections.
+The most common thing we worry about is eye infections as eye care professionals.
 These could range from mild to severe.
-Severe could mean corneal ulcers which could turn into a blinding eye condition.
+Severe could mean corneal ulcers, turning into a blinding eye condition.

 WHAT SHOULD I DO TO TAKE CARE OF MY CONTACT LENSES?